DFNaiff/dfnaiff.github.io/docs/_posts/2023-01-26-llm-tutorial-2.markdown

 4. Optimize the policy $$\pi_\theta$$ using the learned reward function $$\hat{r}_\phi$$ through a reinforcement learning algorithm that maximizes $$J(\pi;\hat{r}_\phi)$$.
 5. Repeat from step 1.

-Next, we will use that general framework to actually explain instruct-based language models, how they are actually crafted from base models.
+Next, we will use that general framework to explain instruct-based language models, and how they are crafted from base models.